 Kavala is of four kinds- unctuous, pacifying, purifying and healing.
 Which one do you think you are doing?
 No clue, huh?
 Never heard about that even from your favorite Ayurvedic doctor/teacher from India right?
 Thought it was just stick oil in your mouth and swish, huh?
 Oils with medicinal drugs are prepared in a special way for a specific treatment.
-There has to be a whole preparation procedure that is done of fomenting the throat, cheeks, and forehead prior to this treatment.
+There has to be a whole preparation procedure that is done by fomenting and sudation of the throat, cheeks, and forehead prior to this treatment.
 Yes, there is real detail that has been left out completely.
 The treatment is done for a certain specific time, until the eyes water and the nose runs.
 Not 20 minutes like stated in these articles in the masses by the masses.
 It is individual.
 Doing longer and there will be and excessive reaction from the treatment creating an imbalance that leads to disease, too little and there will not be the results from the treatment created and possible other side effects.
 Again, everyone is an individual in their balance and imbalance so the length of time will be different for everyone.
 There are signs of when the treatment is done properly as well as symptoms of it not done properly which will lead to complications and disease.
 Really let it sink in… there are many complications that come from the treatment not being done properly as well as who should be doing it or not.
 Why is it that these people that are writing these article don’t care or they just don’t know?
 Just as an example, by doing tongue scraping you can give yourself lock jaw.
 This is why details matter.

 Other posts you might be interested in reading: